The Kenwood TS-590SG... a great value in an HF transceiver! Perhaps you're thinking you might opt for a 590SG yourself.

 addition to existing PF A and PF B programmable functions.

-■ New Split function (TS-990S-style) enabling quick configuration added in addition to existing Split setting.
+■ New Split function (TS-990S-style) enabling quick configuration added in addition to the existing Split setting.

 ■ Transceiver equalizer configurable by mode.